Last updated on: 12/7/2020 | Author: ProCon.org

 The origin of American standardized tests are those created by psychologist Carl Brigham, PhD, for the Army during World War I, which was later adapted to become the SAT.
 The Army tests were created specifically to segregate soldiers by race, because at the time science inaccurately linked intelligence and race.
 [74]

-As Young Whan Choi, Manager of Performance Assessments Oakland Unified School District in Oakland, California, explains, “Too often, test designers rely on questions which assume background knowledge more often held by White, middle-class students.
-It’s not just that the designers have unconscious racial bias; the standardized testing industry depends on these kinds of biased questions in order to create a wide range of scores.”
-Choi offers an example from his own 10th grade class, “a student called me over with a question.
-With a puzzled look, she pointed to the prompt asking students to write about the qualities of someone who would deserve a “key to the city.”
+Racial bias has not been stripped from standardized tests.
+“Too often, test designers rely on questions which assume background knowledge more often held by White, middle-class students.
+It’s not just that the designers have unconscious racial bias; the standardized testing industry depends on these kinds of biased questions in order to create a wide range of scores,” explains Young Whan Choi, Manager of Performance Assessments Oakland Unified School District in Oakland, California.
+He offers an example from his own 10th grade class, “a student called me over with a question.
+With a puzzled look, she pointed to the prompt asking students to write about the qualities of someone who would deserve a ‘key to the city.’
 Many of my students, nearly all of whom qualified for free and reduced lunch, were not familiar with the idea of a ‘key to the city.’”
 [76]

 Wealthy kids, who would be more familiar with a “key to the city,” tend to have higher standardized test scores due to differences in brain development caused by factors such as “access to enriching educational resources, and… exposure to spoken language and vocabulary early in life.”
-[77] Plus, as Eloy Ortiz Oakley, MBA, Chancellor of California Community Colleges, points out, “Many well-resourced students have far greater access to test preparation, tutoring and taking the test multiple times, opportunities not afforded the less affluent… [T]hese admissions tests are a better measure of students’ family background and economic status than of their ability to succeed” [78]
+Plus, as Eloy Ortiz Oakley, Chancellor of California Community Colleges, points out, “Many well-resourced students have far greater access to test preparation, tutoring and taking the test multiple times, opportunities not afforded the less affluent….
+[T]hese admissions tests are a better measure of students’ family background and economic status than of their ability to succeed” [77] [78]

 Read More